-Alpha-lipoic acid has a thorough effect on the body and mind.
-It is an antioxidant with ability to provide cell protections from the action of free radicals.
+Alpha-Lipoic Acid has a beneficial effect on the body and mind.
+It is an antioxidant with the ability to provide cell protections from the action of free radicals.
 High dosages of it are approved in some countries for diabetes-related problems.
 It also exercises a protective effect in the case of common eye diseases, a set of indications which are medically approved in Germany.
 It was also found as helpful in diseases of the liver and heart through supplementation of the basic pharmacological therapy focused on the actual pathological state of the aforementioned organs.
 Alpha Lipoic Acid has been shown in clinical trials to have significant benefits on depression, anxiety, and mood swings.

 It improves the function of the healthy brain and markedly improves the symptoms of Alzheimer disease.
-Furthermore, it can improve utilization of glucose, an essential sugar that provides energy to the body and its highest consuming organ, the brain.
-This reflects as improved cognitive capability, focus and delay of mental fatigue.
-In combination with vitamins in their RDA quantities as well as with another nutritional substance, L-carnitine, the memory is greatly improved, together with a neuroprotective effect.
-In studies and medical practice marked benefits on migraine and stroke prevention are recorded.
+Furthermore, it can improve the utilization of glucose, an essential sugar that provides energy to the body and its highest consuming organ, the brain.
+This reflects improved cognitive capability, focus, and delay of mental fatigue.
+In combination with vitamins in their RDA quantities as well as with another nutritional substance, L-Carnitine, the memory is greatly improved, together with a neuroprotective effect.
+In studies and medical practice, marked benefits on migraine and stroke prevention are recorded.

-In relation to the work of the mind, studies show that Alpha-lipoic acid increases the production of the neurotransmitter acetylcholine, implied in improved concentration, memory and focus in healthy subjects.
+In relation to the work of the mind, studies show that Alpha-Lipoic Acid increases the production of the neurotransmitter, Acetylcholine, implied in improved concentration, memory and focus in healthy subjects.
 Overall health is further pronounced in the specific action that protects against toxic metals, which are a common feature of the atmosphere in industrial urban agglomerations.
-The cumulative effect of Alpha-lipoic acid is termed ‘protection from an oxidative stress’, mixture of symptoms affecting a human, as a result of its broad action of antioxidant and neuroprotective nature.
+The cumulative effect of Alpha-Lipoic Acid is termed ‘protection from oxidative stress’, a mixture of symptoms affecting a human, as a result of its broad action of antioxidant and neuroprotective nature.